haspelmath/audersetinterrog/README.md

-# Interrogatives as relativization markers in Indo-European
+# CLDF dataset derived from Auderset's "Interrogatives as relativization markers in Indo-European" from 2020

 This study uses definitions tailored to the question at hand, to the specific characteristics of Indo-